AzisK/readsql/README.md

 - `python readsql tests/sql_example.sql` converts example SQL code to easier readable format
 - `python readsql tests/sql_in_python_example.py` converts example SQL code in Python (it looks for variables `query`)
 - we can change the SQL variable with `-py` option `python readsql tests/sql_in_python_variable_example.py -py sql`
-- `python readsql "select gold from mine" -s` takes the `"select gold from mine"` string as input and outputs it formatted
+- `python readsql "select sushi from tokyo" -s` takes the `"select sushi from tokyo"` string as input and outputs it formatted

 # Testing